 More Fun Fact!
 7% of my sales were to “guests” — unregistered buyers unburdened by watch lists or recorded behavior histories to warp their shopping search, who probably wouldn’t have found my listings had they registered.

 The upshot: Purely by design, unbought/unfound listings linger on Etsy for months and years.
 Some have been there so long, they salute when I scroll past.

 Ain’t nobody got time for that.

 It hardly seems possible, but reinventing search isn’t Etsy’s most ludicrous achievement.
 THAT would be its inability to find competent programmers or ecommerce professionals in New York City.
+(Etsy has applied for 124 H1B visas for guest workers since 2016.)
 Well, that, and how far it goes to steal money.

 True Stalker Fact!
 Etsy was sued in 2011 for using undeletable tracking cookies that collect sensitive seller information.
 The plaintiffs claimed Etsy violated the Electronics Communications Privacy Act and antitrust laws, and their personal property was trespassed.

 Fun Bot Facts!
 It’s widely suspected that Etsy has hitbots that click on promoted listings to trigger PPC fees.
 Coincidentally, just before periodic financial reports are due, Etsy deactivates title hoverability in search results, forcing shoppers to click listings just to read more than “AMAZING RARE FANTASTIC…” in thumbnails — clicks that Promoted Listings subscribers have to pay Etsy for.
 Sellers use hitbots, too, to deplete the PPC advertising payout budgets of their competitors.
 Otherwise known as click fraud.